JPKribs/FinGuard/README.md

 services:
   - {
       name: "jellyfin",
-      hostname: "jellyfin",  # No alias means it uses hostname.local
+      hostname: "jellyfin",  # This will be accessible at jellyfin.local
       upstream: "10.192.1.254:8096",
-      path: "/",
       websocket: true,
       client_max_body_size: "1024m"
     }